Role-play exercises and how they work

 2. Confirming when the exercise begins: Ensuring you know exactly when the exercise has started can avoid awkwardness, and put your mind at ease.
 Knowing exactly when the exercise has begun will help you stay in character as you will not need to worry going in and out of character more than you need to, allowing a more natural flow in the exercise.

-3. But also be yourself: Don't try and complicate matters by adopting a whole new alter ego personality.
+3. But also be yourself: Don't try and complicate matters by adopting a whole new alter ego.
 Just imagine that you have the job which you are role-playing, and other than that you are exactly the same person.
 This is not an audition for an acting job, you just need to role-play a particular role in a particular situation.
-Although assuming the responsibilities, mindset and objectives of the role is critical, you do not need to pretend to be a different personal, and trying to do so will make the exercise feel unnatural, hampering performance.
+Although assuming the responsibilities, mindset and objectives of the role is critical, you do not need to pretend to be a different person, and trying to do so will make the exercise feel unnatural, hampering performance.

 How AssessmentDay can help

-AssessmentDay offers a specialised, assessment centre pack offering a myriad of practice assessment centre exercises, along with guidance on exercise performance.
+AssessmentDay offers a specialised, assessment centre pack offering myriad practice assessment centre exercises, along with guidance on exercise performance.
 Our pack contains a role-play exercise, which can be used to form the basis of a mock role-play exercise and/or provide individual insight into the structure, format and scoring of a role-play exercise.
 Similarly, our assessment centre pack provides candidates with examples, and recommendations, for the other top assessment centre exercises, including group exercises, analysis exercises, presentations exercises etc. We are also more than happy to answer any questions you have, so please, feel free to drop us an email for some advice.

 Role-play exercises can be a more entertaining and fun form of selection procedure when compared to competency based interviews and psychometric tests.
 If at all possible, try and enjoy the role-play as it will help you to get into character, put your nerves at ease and make a great impression.